After a difficult application year, college hopefuls have a ‘love-hate relationship' with ‘Ivy Day,' expert says

-- “Ivy Day” — when many Ivy League schools release admissions decisions — falls on Thursday, March 28.
+- “Ivy Day,” which is when many Ivy League schools release admissions decisions, falls on Thursday, March 28.

 - Changes in the application process are "confusing and chaotic," says Christopher Rim, president and CEO of Command Education.